carpentries-incubator/hpc-intro/_episodes/11-cluster.md

 Worker nodes come in many shapes and sizes, but generally are dedicated to doing all of the heavy lifting that needs doing.

-All interaction with the worker nodes is handled by a specialised piece of software called a scheduler (the scheduler used in this lesson is called SLURM).
+All interaction with the worker nodes is handled by a specialized piece of software called a scheduler (the scheduler used in this lesson is called SLURM).
 We'll learn more about how to use the scheduler to submit jobs next, but for now, it can also tell us more information about the worker nodes.